 - Georgia rules and laws

-Individual short term disability in Georgia provides income support for up to two years if you are physically unable to work due to a covered accident or illness.
+GA does not offer state mandated temporary disability.
+Private short term disability coverage in Georgia provides income support for up to two years if you are physically unable to work due to a covered accident or illness.
 Many growing families in GA have lots of extra bills: the mortgage for the new house, credit card payments for baby furniture and clothing, etc. Costs are particularly high for residents in Atlanta and the surrounding suburbs.

 What if you are unable to work because of an injury or illness?
 Not only may it be difficult to continue paying your regular bills, expenses may be sharply higher as well.
 During any health event there may be left over medical expenses such as co pays, deductibles, and co-insurance.
 If you need to see an out of network doctor you might be surprised with charges above usual customary and reasonable.